-The reservoir pressure (Res_press) is calculated based on a multiplication of a coefficient $\alpha(t)$ (a function of reservoir age, t) to the default initial reservoir pressure.
-The default reservoir pressure is assumed to be the hydrostatic pressure, or the pressure in the reservoir fluids necessary to sustain a column of water to the surface [93].
+The reservoir pressure (Res_press) is calculated based on a multiplication of a coefficient α to the the hydrostatic pressure at the depth of the field.
+On average, the pressure in the reservoir fluids is equal to the pressure necessary to sustain a column of water to the from the reservoir to the surface, and this is considered a normally pressured field [98].
+Fields can also have initial overpressure or initial underpressure, depending on the geologic history of the region.